 So when it comes to removing any remaining cat poop from your garden there are a few rules you ought to stick to:

-a) Buy high-quality gardening or rubber gloves which you keep dedicated for the job
+a) Buy high-quality gardening or rubber gloves which you keep dedicated to the job

 b) Also, purchase a garden trowel which you use solely for removing cat faeces from your garden